 Buying miles & points strategically can represent a great value, especially for luxury travel.
-The Qatar Airways Privilege Club program has just launched its latest promotion on purchased Avios, and it’s the first such promotion we’ve seen from the program in quite some time.
+The Qatar Airways Privilege Club program has just launched its latest promotion on purchased Avios, and it’s in line with the best offer we’ve seen from the program in quite some time.
 However, there are a lot of ways to acquire Qatar Airways Avios, so I wouldn’t necessarily recommend outright buying them.

 Promotion on purchased Qatar Airways Privilege Club Avios

 Through Sunday, September 10, 2023, Qatar Airways Privilege Club is offering a bonus on purchased Avios.
 While different members may be eligible for different offers, it seems that the best version of the promotion offers up to an 80% bonus.
 This kicks in as long as you purchase at least 5,000 Avios in one transaction.

 How much does it cost to buy Qatar Airways Avios?

 Qatar Airways Privilege Club ordinarily charges 2.8-3.5 cents per purchased Avios, with the price getting lower the more Avios you buy.
 That’s before any discounts or bonuses, and there are no further taxes and fees beyond that cost.

 With this offer, if you’re eligible for an 80% bonus, you’d receive a total of 450,000 Avios at a cost of $7,000, which is a rate of 1.56 cents per Avios.

 How many Qatar Airways Avios can you purchase?

 Qatar Airways Privilege Club limits members to purchasing 250,000 Avios per account per calendar year, before any bonuses.
 Note that in order to be eligible to purchase Avios, you must have earned at least 1,000 Avios in your account since enrollment, though that could be through any means (like transferring points from a partner).